Dawiss2/NightbaneManualEvents/README.md

 ## Commands

 ### Admin Commands (Restricted to Admins)
+- `.event add <playerName>`
+  Manually add a specific player to the Event (works while the event is closed to new participants).

 - `.event pause`
   Pause or resume the event.
 Pausing closes it to new participants.
   *Example Reply: "The event is now paused."*